Student Loan General Information

 Planning for repayment

 Do you understand what happens when your student loans go into repayment?
 Do you want to know what your repayment options are?
-We recommend signing up for a National Student Loan Service Centre account or contact Student Awards & Financial Support for questions.
+We recommend signing up for a National Student Loan Service Centre account or contact Student Awards & Financial Aid for questions.

 Repayment assistance plan